Hydraulic motor: Gear motors

 A gear motor (external gear) consists of two gears, the driven gear (attached to the output shaft by way of a key, etc.) and the idler gear.
 High pressure oil is ported into one side of the gears, where it flows around the periphery of the gears, between the gear tips and the wall housings in which it resides, to the outlet port.
-The gears then mesh, not allowing the oil from the outlet side to flow back to the inlet side.
+The gears mesh, not allowing the oil from the outlet side to flow back to the inlet side.
 For lubrication, the gear motor uses a small amount of oil from the pressurized side of the gears, bleeds this through the (typically) hydrodynamic bearings, and vents the same oil either to the low pressure side of the gears, or through a dedicated drain port on the motor housing, which is usually connected to a line that vents the motor's case pressure to the system's reservoir.
 An especially positive attribute of the gear motor is that catastrophic breakdown is less common than in most other types of hydraulic motors.
 This is because the gears gradually wear down the housing and/or main bushings, reducing the volumetric efficiency of the motor gradually until it is all but useless.
 This often happens long before wear causes the unit to seize or break down.

+Gear motors can be supplied as single or double-directional based on their usage, and they are preferred in either aluminum or cast iron bodies, depending on application conditions.
+They offer design options that can handle radial loads.
+Additionally, alternative configurations include pressure relief valve, anti-cavitation valve, and speed sensor to meet specific application needs.

 Gerotor motors

-The gerotor motor is in essence a rotor with N-1 teeth, rotating off center in a rotor/stator with N teeth.
+The gerotor motor is in essence a rotor with n − 1 teeth, rotating off center in a rotor/stator with n teeth.
 Pressurized fluid is guided into the assembly using a (usually) axially placed plate-type distributor valve.
 Several different designs exist, such as the Geroller (internal or external rollers) and Nichols motors.
 Typically, the Gerotor motors are low-to-medium speed and medium-to-high torque.

 Axial plunger motors

-For high quality rotating drive systems plunger motors are generally used.
+For high quality rotating drive systems, plunger motors are generally used.
 Whereas the speed of hydraulic pumps range from 1200 to 1800 rpm, the machinery to be driven by the motor often requires a much lower speed.
 This means that when an axial plunger motor (swept volume maximum 2 litres) is used, a gearbox is usually needed.
 For a continuously adjustable swept volume, axial piston motors are used.